MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-management-policy-settings.md

 Windows Local Administrator Password Solution (Windows LAPS) supports various settings you can control by using policy.
 Learn about the settings and how to administer them.

 > [!IMPORTANT]
 > Windows LAPS currently is available only in Windows 11 Insider Preview Build 25145 and later.
-Support for the Windows LAPS Azure Active Directory scenario currently is limited to a small group of Windows Insider users.
+Support for the Windows LAPS Azure Active Directory scenario currently is limited to a small number of Windows Insider users.

 ## Supported policy roots